VladStoyanoff/WaveConverter/README.md

 4. Circuit problems - connecting everything at once is not a good practice.
 What seemed a good way to approach this circuit was to initiliaze a wave and connect one component at a time, and moving the oscillator at the end of that component to see whether the wave is moving through the circuit properly.

 5. Coding problems - the codes provided by the physics undergrads was really confusing to me.
 I think the main lesson I learned here was don't be afraid in respecting your own ideas.
 From the start of the project I thought that their code must be the way to do this and I shouldnt change it, mainly because I'm not that experienced yet, even though I was always unsure whether the complexity was needed to achieve the goal.
 One day I just got so mad at myself that I still can't understand it and I erased it and started from scratch.
-I didnt know how to code, but my thinking process was the following: *Think about what you want the code to do and google until you found out how to write it in Python*.
+I didnt know how to code, but my thinking process was the following: **Think about what you want the code to do and google until you found out how to write it in Python**.
 It turned out that this thinking process is very good!
 Im happy that with this thinking process I can turn my vision in code and achieve goals in my own unique way.

-6.
+6. There were many times when I thought that Open Scope MZ was not functioning properly, because my hypotheses were almost always contradicted until I found out that my grounding was terrible.
+I've tried my best in explaining what I learned regarding grounding in this repository under the *** section.

+# Acknowledgement

+Many good people helped me in this project:

+* **Ryan Lopez and Hak Zhang** - physics undergrads at UCSB.
+They were my main inspiration for this project - you can check their version of the project here: https://github.com/ryanlopezzzz/EEG/blob/main/README.md.
+Many thanks to them for the continuous email support throughout the project, and I strongly hope that our paths cross again in future initiatives! :)
+* **Anton Atanasov** - cybersecurity student at Naval Academy "N. Vaptsarov" in Varna - met him at Space Challenges Bootcamp 2021, one of the brightest people I've ever met.
+He helped me with writing my own version of the python codes.
+* **Victor Danchev** - CTO at Endurosat, PhD candidate in Astrophysics at Sofia University - he was the main lecturer at Space Challenges Bootcamp 2021 and is also a very bright individual.
+He helped me with understanding the differences between components when I was considering buying alternatives.
+* **Simeon Baltadzhiev** - Robotics student at Ruse University - met him at Space Challenges Bootcamp 2021, Mony is an expert in my eyes when it comes to electronics.
+He helped me with soldering the ADC.
+* **Dimitriy Georgiev** - Electrical Engineering graduate and intern at EnduroSat - met him at Space Challenges Bootcamp 2021, Dimitryi is also very experienced with electronics.
+He helped me with understanding how the components worked and some main circuit principles.
+* **Dimitar Yordanov** - High schooler - met him at Space Challenges Bootcamp 2021, Dimitar is experieneced with Python and Raspberry Pi.
+He helped me set up my Raspberry.